 For crashes that occurred in Queensland

 You may lodge a CTP insurance claim if you or your family were injured in a motor vehicle crash in Queensland that was the fault (completely or partly) of another vehicle driver, vehicle owner or person.
 Your claim is made against the CTP insurer of the vehicle that mostly caused the crash.
-You can still make a CTP insurance claim if you were partly responsible for the crash but your compensation amount may be reduced.
+You can still make a CTP insurance claim if you were partly responsible for the crash, but your compensation amount may be reduced.
+View our claim forms.

 For crashes that occurred outside of Queensland

 If the accident occurred in a different Australian state or territory, please contact the relevant interstate authority.

 It’s now illegal in Queensland for lawyers to pay fees to car crash scammers.
 Car crash scammers contact unsuspecting people via phone; email; or social media and then pressure them (or their family members) to make a CTP insurance claim.
 They trick people into sharing their personal information, which they sell onto law firms for a profit.
 Find out more about how to identify and avoid car crash scammers.
 If you have been contacted by a car crash scammer, hang up and report them to us.
 You can learn more about how this relates to your claim on our FAQs page.

 Prevent CTP fraud